Community Access Pass Information

 No matter the season, Royal Botanical Gardens offers a year-round wave of colour, from the lush indoor Mediterranean Garden in January to the brilliant poinsettia displays in December.
 In spring and summer, visitors are treated to the spectacle of flowering spring bulbs, the world’s most diverse lilac collection, 250,000 iris blooms, and the innovative new Rose Garden.
 Each bloom period is accentuated by RBG’s unique festivals and events, featuring a wide array of entertainment, exhibits, botanical displays, and programs, providing endless activities in a lush garden setting.

 General Admission includes access to the cultivated garden areas (during regular operational hours) and any discovery activities.
 Special events require a separate event ticket or pre-registration.
 See RBG's website for special event information.
-Please call RBG before your visit to find out if any pass use limits are currently in place.
+Please call RBG before your visit to find out if any pass limitations are currently in place.

 • General admission only; extra fees apply for special events.

-• Please present the community access card and one piece of photo ID to the kiosk attendant upon arrival at RBG
+• Please present the community access card and one piece of photo ID to the kiosk attendant upon arrival at RBG.

 • The pass includes parking costs.

-• Valid for a one week loan, checked out using an adult library card.
+• Valid for a one-week loan, checked out using an adult library card.